spinxog/DSLSF/README.md

-# RNA 3D Folding Pipeline

-A comprehensive toolkit for predicting and analyzing RNA 3D structures using advanced geometric deep learning and sampling techniques.

 ## Overview

-This pipeline combines state-of-the-art machine learning with physics-based modeling to accurately predict RNA tertiary structures from sequence data.
+DSLSF - Deep Learning Structure Folding is a deep learning structure folding model for RNA molecules.
+It combines physics-based modeling to accurately predict RNA tertiary structures from sequence data.
 It implements topology-aware sampling methods and SE(3)-equivariant neural networks for robust structural prediction.

 ## Key Features